CrockPot Steel Cut Oats with Maple Syrup and Pecans

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet/ Low-Glycemic Diet / South Beach Diet Suggestions:

-Steel cut oats with agave and nuts would be a great breakfast option for phase 2 or 3 of the South Beach Diet or other low-glycemic diets, but this is too high in carbs for low-carb diet plans.
+Steel cut oats with sugar-free maple syrup and nuts would be a great breakfast option for phase 2 or 3 of the original South Beach Diet, but this is too high in carbs for low-carb diet plans.

 Find More Recipes Like This One:

 Use Slow Cooker to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe:

 This recipe for CrockPot Steel Cut Oats was first posted in 2009!
 The recipe was last updated with more information in 2023.